geth-sim/go-ethereum/README.md

 git clone https://github.com/geth-sim/goleveldb.git at the same directory as go-ethereum/

-set branch as 'benchmark', then it measures leveldb stats
+set branch as 'measureReadStats', then it measures leveldb stats

 set branch as 'noBenchmark2', then it measures nothing